yuyatinnefeld/fortune-cookie-factory/README.md

-# Python Poetry Package with Fortune Cookie Factory Project
+# Poetry Package with Fortune Cookie Factory Project

 ## About
 A simple Python package `fortune-cookie-facrory` is written with the modern Python development tool, `Poetry` and deployed with `GitHub Actions`.